tensorzero/tensorzero/examples/ner-fine-tuning-json-functions/README.md

 To get started, create a `.env` file with your OpenAI API key (`OPENAI_API_KEY`) and Fireworks API key (`FIREWORKS_API_KEY`) and run the following command.
 Docker Compose will launch the TensorZero Gateway and a test ClickHouse database.

-Be sure and set `CLICKHOUSE_URL=http://localhost:8123/tensorzero` in the shell your notebook will run in.
+Set `CLICKHOUSE_URL=http://localhost:8123/tensorzero` in the shell your notebook will run in.

 ```bash
 docker compose up